-Xi Jinping in Hong Kong to mark 25 years of handover
+Xi Jinping in Hong Kong: Tight security as city marks 25 years of handover

 - Published

-President Xi Jinping is visiting the city in what is his first trip outside mainland China since January 2020 when the pandemic broke out.

-His last trip to Hong Kong was in 2017 during its 20th anniversary handover.
+He will be present as former police chief John Lee is sworn in as Hong Kong's new chief executive.

+Mr Lee replaces Carrie Lam, a contentious leader under whom Hong Kong saw huge pro-democracy protests and China's influence grew.

-The anniversary used to be marked by protests but these have been muted since the introduction in 2020 of a security law that has silenced dissent.
+The anniversary itself was often marked by protests but these have been muted since the introduction in 2020 of a security law that has stifled free speech and dissent.

 Various official events celebrating the handover will be held across the city on Friday, a public holiday.
 They typically culminate in a firework display over Victoria Harbour.

+Mr Xi's visit this year - the first to Hong Kong since the 20th anniversary celebrations in 2017 - has led to tight security, with the city deploying plain clothes officers and "special constables" drafted from prison guards and immigration forces, reports BBC Chinese's Martin Yip.

-This comes in the wake of an Omicron outbreak in Hong Kong which fuelled doubts over whether Mr Xi would cancel his visit.
+An Omicron outbreak earlier this year in Hong Kong fuelled doubts over whether Mr Xi, who has personally championed China's zero Covid policy, would cancel his visit.

 But he arrived in Hong Kong on Thursday via a high-speed train.
 He was greeted by outgoing chief executive Carrie Lam who spent her last day in office in Covid quarantine before she met Mr Xi.

+He gave a brief speech saying Hong Kong had "risen from the ashes" after a series of challenges.

-Although details of his itinerary have not been made public, reports said he crossed the border again to spend the night in the nearby city of Shenzhen before returning to Hong Kong on Friday, where he is expected to deliver a speech.
+Although details of his itinerary have not been made public, reports said he crossed the border again to spend the night in the nearby city of Shenzhen before returning to Hong Kong on Friday, where he is expected to deliver a keynote speech.

-Former police chief John Lee takes over on Friday as chief executive from Ms Lam, who led Hong Kong through a turbulent six years, when Beijing's growing power steadily eroded freedoms and sparked some of the biggest pro-democracy protests.
+He will also formally appoint Mr Lee, known for his tough pro-Beijing views, as chief executive.

-Mr Lee, widely seen as a tough pro-Beijing leader, got the top job through an uncontested election - a particularly sore point for many Hongkongers who say China has gone back on its promise to make the process fully democratic eventually.
+Mr Lee had got the top job through an uncontested election - a sore point for many Hongkongers who say China has gone back on its promise to make the process fully democratic eventually.

-Ahead of the anniversary, state news outlet the People's Daily published a report on Mr Xi's "deep affection" for Hong Kong.

-"President Xi has deep feelings for this piece of land.
-He is very familiar with Hong Kong's situation [and] cares about its prosperity and stability," it said.
+His new 21-member cabinet, heavily staffed by pro-Beijing leaders, includes three who have been sanctioned by the US for "undermining Hong Kong's autonomy and restricting the freedom of expression or assembly" of its people.

+China's increasing control of Hong Kong has drawn criticism from the West.

 The handover from British to Chinese rule